Nanda Devi Plutonium Mission: Political exposure of the mission

+Dr V Ramalingaswami, the Director General of the Indian Council of Medical Research and Dr AK Saha of the Saha Institute of Nuclear Physics.
+The Atma Ram committee reported in 1978 and their principle recommendations were i) periodic monitoring of the environment near Nanda Devi to detect any radioactive radiation in the air, water and soil, ii) the development of new techniques for locating the device.

 Claims and beliefs

 Broughton Coburn, author of the book The Vast Unknown: America's First Ascent of Everest, claims that the Indian intelligence had secretly hiked up there before that spring mission and retrieved the device, presumably in order to study it and possibly gather the plutonium.

 The local inhabitants of the region claim that due to the presence of the nuclear capsule there has been an increased number of floods and ice calving.